th3blu3b0mb3r/th3blu3b0mb3r.github.io/HackTheBox/nibbles/WriteUp.md

 # Nibbles - EASY Write-Up
 ---
+Nibbles is an easy box from Hack the Box.
+The solution involves creating mechanism to bruteforce a password despite the presence of a rate-limiting blacklist, exploiting a CVE in an outdated CMS application, and performing a simple privilege escalation with sudo.

 ## Initial Scanning
 ---
 In order to begin working on the box, the first thing we must do is determine which ports are open on the target machine.
 For this task, I used the following nmap command: `nmap -sV -v 10.10.10.75`